arapat/aws-jupyter/README.md

 ### Check if a cluster is ready

-`check-cluster.py` checks if a cluster is up and running.
+`aws-jupyter check` checks if a cluster is up and running.
 In addition, it also creates a `neighbors.txt` file which contains the IP addresses of all the instances in the cluster.

 #### Example